 Since the time of the Romans the Mosel River has been used as a means of transporting people and goods.
 Teams of strong horses would haul (Treidel-schleppen) the specially designed barges (Treidelschiffe) along the river to their destinations.
 The horse handlers where known as "Mosel-Halfen" During the passage between Trier and Koblenz, they would pass rows of small taverns.

-The charming riverside taverns are also survivors of the canalization process, the "Anker" being one.
+The charming riverside taverns are also survivors of the canalization process, the "Tanker" being one.
 We welcome all our guests to a family run enterprise of fine standing, offering good fare and lodging.